pytest-dev/pluggy/docs/index.rst

-Each decorator type takes a single ``project_name`` string as its lone argument the value of which is used to mark hooks for detection by a similarly configured :py:class:`~pluggy.PluginManager` instance.
+Each decorator type takes a single ``project_name`` string as its lone argument the value of which is used to mark hooks for detection by a similarly configured :py:class:`~ln_pluggy.PluginManager` instance.

-That is, a *mark* type called with ``project_name`` returns an object which can be used to decorate functions which will then be detected by a :py:class:`~pluggy.PluginManager` which was instantiated with the same ``project_name`` value.
+That is, a *mark* type called with ``project_name`` returns an object which can be used to decorate functions which will then be detected by a :py:class:`~ln_pluggy.PluginManager` which was instantiated with the same ``project_name`` value.

 Furthermore, each *hookimpl* or *hookspec* decorator can configure the